Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Option C.
 - [ ] Option D.

 ### A company uses AWS Organizations to manage a multi-account AWS environment in a single AWS Region.
 The organization's management account is named management-01.
 The company has turned on AWS Config in all accounts in the organization.
-The company has designated an account named security-01 as the delegated administrator for AWS Config.All accounts report the compliance status of each account's rules to the AWS Config delegated administrator account by using an AWS Config aggregator.
+The company has designated an account named security-01 as the delegated administrator for AWS Config.
+All accounts report the compliance status of each account's rules to the AWS Config delegated administrator account by using an AWS Config aggregator.
 Each account administrator can configure and manage the account's own AWS Config rules to handle each account's unique compliance requirements.
 A security engineer needs to implement a solution to automatically deploy a set of 10 AWS Config rules to all existing and future AWS accounts in the organization.
-The solution must turn on AWS Config automatically during account creation.Which combination of steps will meet these requirements?
+The solution must turn on AWS Config automatically during account creation.
+Which combination of steps will meet these requirements?
 (Select TWO.)

-- [x] Create an AWS CloudFormation template that contains the 1 0 required AVVS Config rules.
+- [ ] Create an AWS CloudFormation template that contains the 1 0 required AVVS Config rules.
 Deploy the template by using CloudFormation StackSets in the security-01 account.
 - [x] Create a conformance pack that contains the 10 required AWS Config rules.
 Deploy the conformance pack from the security-01 account.
 - [ ] Create a conformance pack that contains the 10 required AWS Config rules.
 Deploy the conformance pack from the management-01 account.
 - [ ] Create an AWS CloudFormation template that will activate AWS Config.
-De-ploy the template by using CloudFormation StackSets in the security-01 ac-count.
+Deploy the template by using CloudFormation StackSets in the security-01 ac-count.
 - [x] Create an AWS CloudFormation template that will activate AWS Config.
-De-ploy the template by using CloudFormation StackSets in the management-01 account.
+Deploy the template by using CloudFormation StackSets in the management-01 account.

 ### A company has two IAM accounts within IAM Organizations.
 In Account-1.
 Amazon EC2 Auto Scaling is launched using a service-linked role.
 In Account-2.
 Amazon EBS volumes are encrypted with an IAM KMS key A Security Engineer needs to ensure that the service-linked role can launch instances with these encrypted volumesWhich combination of steps should the Security Engineer take in both accounts?
 (Select TWO.)